-Another delay ratio estimate can be made by examining the Stratix III ALM itself, as its delay consists mainly of multiplexers.
-We implemented a circuit equivalent to an ALM, as described in the Stratix III Handbook [45], comparing delays of the FPGA implementation to custom CMOS delays of the ALM given by the Quartus timing models.
+Another delay ratio estimate can be made by examining the Stratix III Adaptive Logic Module (ALM) itself, as its delay consists mainly of multiplexers.
+We implemented a circuit equivalent to an ALM as described in the Stratix III Handbook [45], comparing delays of the FPGA implementation to custom CMOS delays of the ALM given by the Quartus timing models.
 Internal LUTs are modeled as multiplexers that select between static configuration RAM bits.
-Each ALM input pin is modeled as a 21-to-1 multiplexer, as 21-30 are reasonable sizes according to [46].
+Each ALM input pin is modeled as a 21-to-1 multiplexer, as 21 to 30 are reasonable sizes according to Lewis et al. [46].